pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

-* First read the operation count, then parse each input line at a time into a proc.
-This is a 1-arg proc which takes a history. history stores undo ops; delete only splits string once; no symbols Long test 9.874639 seconds
+* First read the operation count, then parse each input line at a time.
+* History stores undo ops; delete only splits string once; no symbols
+* Long test 9.874639 seconds

 **USAGE**